Learn about SmartWay

 Freight Matters to Supply Chain Sustainability

 Global trade has a net positive effect on the world economy.
-However, associated freight transportation produces adverse impacts on the environment, public health and climate.
+However, associated freight transportation produces adverse impacts on the environment and public health.

-- Experts project that by 2050, global freight transport emissions of CO2 will surpass emissions from passenger vehicles.
+- Experts project that by 2050, global freight transport emissions will surpass those from passenger vehicles.

 These trends compel many corporations to seek opportunities to assess and streamline shipping operations so they can use less fuel and generate less pollution.